 You can use the specific tool to visually specify the conditional pattern Drops will follow during the campaign.
 Select the Drops tab within the Drops Campaign and click the button to Modify Drop Dependency to get started.

-In the interface that pops up, you can click and drag drops (or use the arrow icons) to create a dependency pattern.
-A Drop Campaign can only have up to five drops, and a Drop Dependency pattern can only be made on three of the same Drop type.
-In other words, Event-Based Drops cannot be dependent on time-based Drops, and there can only be three tiers of Drop within a Dependency pattern.
+In the interface that pops up, you can click and drag drops, or use the arrow icons, to create a dependency pattern.
+A Drop Campaign can only have up to seven drops.
+In other words, Event-Based Drops cannot be dependent on time-based Drops.

 Will Twitch Drops increase the rank of my game in the Twitch directory?